AdamWilsonLab/singularity-geospatial-r/README.md

 ## Errors

+### Unable to connect to service

+This error can appear in the web browser when connecting via localhost.
+This can be caused by RStudio not being able to write session files in the right place.
+Confirm that:

+1. The directory `/projects/academic/adamw/rstudio/$USER/rstudio` exists
+2. and is linked to `~/.local/share/rstudio`

 ### Could not acquire revocation list file lock

 The error "Could not acquire revocation list file lock" resolved with help from [here](https://www.gitmemory.com/issue/rocker-org/rocker-versioned/213/726807289)